Milk: Spoilage and fermented milk products

 When raw milk is left standing for a while, it turns "sour".
 This is the result of fermentation, where lactic acid bacteria ferment the lactose in the milk into lactic acid.
 Prolonged fermentation may render the milk unpleasant to consume.
 This fermentation process is exploited by the introduction of bacterial cultures (e.g. Lactobacilli sp., Streptococcus sp., Leuconostoc sp., etc.) to produce a variety of fermented milk products.
 The reduced pH from lactic acid accumulation denatures proteins and causes the milk to undergo a variety of different transformations in appearance and texture, ranging from an aggregate to smooth consistency.
 Some of these products include sour cream, yogurt, cheese, buttermilk, viili, kefir, and kumis.
 See Dairy product for more information.

 Pasteurization of cow's milk initially destroys any potential pathogens and increases the shelf life, but eventually results in spoilage that makes it unsuitable for consumption.
 This causes it to assume an unpleasant odor, and the milk is deemed non-consumable due to unpleasant taste and an increased risk of food poisoning.
 In raw milk, the presence of lactic acid-producing bacteria, under suitable conditions, ferments the lactose present to lactic acid.
 The increasing acidity in turn prevents the growth of other organisms, or slows their growth significantly.
 During pasteurization, however, these lactic acid bacteria are mostly destroyed.

 In order to prevent spoilage, milk can be kept refrigerated and stored between 1 and 4 C in bulk tanks.
 Most milk is pasteurized by heating briefly and then refrigerated to allow transport from factory farms to local markets.
 The spoilage of milk can be forestalled by using ultra-high temperature (UHT) treatment.
 Milk so treated can be stored unrefrigerated for several months until opened but has a characteristic "cooked" taste.
-Condensed milk, made by removing most of the water, can be stored in cans for many years, unrefrigerated, as can evaporated milk.
+Condensed milk, made by removing most of the water, can be stored in cans for many years, unrefrigerated, as can evaporated milk, although condensed milk typically has added sugar for sweetness.